instana/haskell-trace-sdk/README.md

 #### Trace HTTP Entries Automatically

 You can let the SDK automatically create entry spans for all incoming HTTP requests in a WAI application by using it as a WAI middleware plug-in.
-Note that exit spans still need to be created manually via the withExit or startExit/stopExit functions (see below).
+Note that exit spans still need to be created manually via the `withHttpExit` or `startHttpExit`/`completeExit` functions (see below).

 ```
 import qualified Instana.Wai.Middleware.Entry as InstanaWaiMiddleware